Canna (plant): Horticultural varieties (cultivars)

 Cannas became very popular in Victorian times as garden plants, and were grown widely in France, Germany, Hungary, India, Italy, the United Kingdom, and the United States.
 Some cultivars from this time, including a sterile hybrid, usually referred to as Canna × ehemannii, are still commercially available.
 C. × ehemannii is tall and green-leafed with terminal drooping panicles of hot pink iris-like flowers, looking somewhat like a cross between a banana and a fuchsia.

 As tender perennials in northern climates, they suffered severe setbacks when two world wars sent the young gardening staff off to war.
 The genus Canna has recently experienced a renewed interest and revival in popularity.
 Once, hundreds of cultivars existed, but many are now extinct.
 In 1910, Árpäd Mühle, from Hungary, published his Canna book, written in German.
 It contained descriptions of over 500 cultivars.

 In recent years, many new cultivars have been created, but the genus suffers severely from having many synonyms for many popular ones.
 Most of the synonyms were created by old varieties resurfacing without viable names, with the increase in popularity from the 1960s onwards.
 Research has accumulated over 2,800 Canna cultivar names, but many of these are simply synonyms.
 See List of Canna hybridists for details of the people and firms that created the current Canna legacy.

-In the early 20th century, Professor Liberty Hyde Bailey defined, in detail, two "garden species" (C. × generalis and C. × orchiodes) to categorise the floriferous cannas being grown at that time, namely the Crozy hybrids and the orchid-like hybrids introduced by Carl Ludwig Sprenger in Italy and Luther Burbank in the USA, at about the same time (1894).
+In the early 20th century, Professor Liberty Hyde Bailey defined, in detail, two "garden species" (C. × generalis and C. × orchiodes) to categorise the floriferous cannas being grown at that time, namely the Crozy hybrids and the orchid-like hybrids introduced by Carl Ludwig Sprenger in Italy and Luther Burbank in the U.S., at about the same time (1894).
 The definition was based on the genotype, rather than the phenotype, of the two cultivar groups.
 Inevitably over time, those two floriferous groups were interbred, the distinctions became blurred and overlapped, and the Bailey species names became redundant.
-Pseudo-species names are now deprecated by the International Code of Nomenclature for Cultivated Plants which, instead, provides Cultivar Groups for categorising cultivars (see groups at List of Canna cultivars).
+Pseudo-species names are now deprecated by the International Code of Nomenclature for Cultivated Plants which, instead, provides cultivar groups for categorising cultivars (see groups at List of Canna cultivars).